jameshughes89/cs4XX-EvolutionaryComputation/site/topics/representation/representation.rst

     * Allow only :math:`0, 1, 2` and :math:`3` to mean North, South, East, West

-* The order of the integers may or may not matter
+* The ordering of the integer values may or may not matter

     * Although :math:`0` comes before :math:`1`, North is not less than South

+* The order of the elements in the collection may or may not matter

+    * The fact that one integer is at index :math:`7` and another is in index :math:`8` may not matter

 * The encoding could be used to represent whatever, as long as there is a sufficient encoding/decoding method